Cloud-Foundations/Dominator/cmd/installer/README.md

 file-system.
 The configuration file specifies interfaces, trunks, VLANs and bridges.
 Further, the DNS configuration is written.

-Alternatively, if the `-networkConfigurator` option is specified then the specified programme is run instead to perform all network configuration.
+Alternatively, if the `-networkConfigurator` option is given then the specified programme is run instead to perform all network configuration.
 This allows you to provide an alternate implementation for configuring the target OS network.
 The following command-line arguments will be provided:
 1. The name of the directory containing the previously downloaded configuration files
 2. The root directory of the new OS file-system
 3. The name of the active (configured) network interface